 - Manage a literature search and corresponding bibliography.

-- Design and carry out a research project based on secondary sources and data.5.
-Learn the basics of research and project design
+- Design and carry out a research project based on secondary sources and data.

 - Create and present a poster based on their own research.